 Bouquet dill seeds grow into compact plants around 75-90cm (30-36″) tall.
 Bouquet Dill is a particularly good variety to grow for nice looking bunching at the market table, and works well in containers or smaller herb gardens.
 This dill has fragrant, lacy foliage, large yellow flower heads, and large seeds, but the plants only grow about waist high.

 The structure of dill’s flowers is known as an umbel.
 Thus dill is considered an umbelliferous plant.
 Other umbellifers include carrots, cilantro, fennel, parsnips, and Ammi.
 All of these plants are attractive to predatory insects such as lady beetles, Syrphid flies (hover-flies), lacewings, and tiny parasitoid wasps.
 Organic gardeners like to grow dill precisely to attract these beneficial insects, for they will control pest insects like aphids, thrips, whitefly, and the caterpillar of the Small White Butterfly (cabbage moth).

-Order by 10pm Monday for Tuesday evening delivery or market pick up at Montgomery's and 9am Thursday for Friday evening delivery or market pick up at 25 Helena Ave.
+Order by 10pm Monday for Tuesday evening delivery or market pick up at Montgomery's and 10pm Thursday for Saturday evening delivery or market pick up at Roundhouse Market.
 We are doing contactless deliveries as a precaution with COVID-19.
-Upcoming market dates: Montgomery's June 16 2 - 6pm, 25 Helena Ave June 19 9am-12pm.
+Upcoming market dates: Roundhouse Market Sept 19 11am-3pm, Montgomery's Sep 22 2 - 6pm.